-This policy is based on the Department for Education's statutory guidance Keeping Children Safe in Education (2020) and Working Together to Safeguard Children (2018), and the Governance Handbook.
+This policy is based on the Department for Education's statutory guidance Keeping children safe in education 2021 (2).pdf and Working together to safeguard children - GOV.UK (www.gov.uk), and the Governance Handbook.
 We comply with this guidance and the arrangements agreed and published by our 3 local safeguarding partners.
 (The Local Authority, Chief officer of police, Clinical Commissioning Group (CCG))